Audit Trail

 When viewing a failed event’s detail, the error message is shown prominently above the raw event JSON, so you don’t have to dig through the detail blob to find the cause.

-The Status column is also included in CSV exports, alongside an Error column with the failure message.
+The Status column is also included in CSV and PDF exports, alongside an Error column with the failure message.
 Status filtering applies to exports too.

 Authentication